Toggle: English / Spanish

 - You have recently had surgery or a tube placed in the esophagus and you have pain, problems swallowing or breathing

 - You have another reason to suspect that you may have esophageal perforation.

 Eckstein M, Henderson SO.
 Thoracic trauma.
-In: Marx JA, ed.
+In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
-7th ed.
-Philadelphia, Pa: Mosby Elsevier;2009:chap 42.
+8th ed.
+Philadelphia, PA: Elsevier Mosby; 2013:chap 45.